 However, we believe that every client’s financial situation is unique and requires an independent personalized strategy.
 Clients cannot be grouped into predefined categories.
 Their goals, motivations, and financial situations are unique.
 We have highlighted this and many other points in our short downloadable guide called 5 Critical Shifts for Maximizing Portfolio Growth Strategies for Families Worth $5 million to $500 million.

 One example of such conflict is that of an advisor who receives a commission for “selling” the client investment products like securities business such as broker-dealer or underwriter to trust services company.
-In such a situation, the independence of the financial advice is compromised because the wealth manager is motivated by the commission.
+In such a situation, the independence of the financial advice is compromised because the wealth advisor is motivated by the commission.
 He/she may end up pushing a product that the client does not really need.
-In order to discuss how fee structures affect wealth management advice, we encourage you to schedule your free consultation with Pillar Wealth Management.
+In order to discuss how fee structures affect wealth management advice, we encourage you to schedule your free consultation with Pillar WM.
 We will be happy to share our 60 years of combined experience in wealth management with you.
 Learn How to Choose an Advisor Who Will Stop at Nothing to Help You.

-Pillar Wealth Management is a niche yet exclusive firm offering Boston wealth management for high net worth and ultra-high net worth individuals.
+Pillar WM is a niche yet exclusive firm offering Boston wealth management service for high net worth and ultra-high net worth individuals.
 As pointed out above, our founders have more than 60 years of combined experience in dealing with a wide range of wealth and financial management issues for clients just like you.

 We believe in the philosophy of financial serenity.
 It means that whatever planning we do helps our clients achieve the life and the goals that they have always wanted in a stress-free manner.
 Ultimately, money shouldn’t be a source of concern but rather a means to achieve everything that you have set out to achieve in your life.
 And while that happens, we want you to be able to sleep soundly at night and not worry about whether the next market crash will wipe out 60% of your net worth.

-Pillar Wealth Management is a fee-only fiduciary advisor.
+Pillar WM is a fee-only fiduciary advisor.
 It means that the firm earns only through fees and there are no commissions involved.
 A fee-based model involves commissions.
-As explained in the previous section, the introduction of commissions in any compensation model can potentially disturb the alignment of the client’s interest with that of the wealth manager’s.
+As explained in the previous section, the introduction of commissions in any compensation model can potentially disturb the alignment of the client’s interest with that of the wealth advisor.

-As you explore wealth management Boston firms, it may be a good idea to research the background of the firms.
+As you explore wealth management firms in Boston, MA, it may be a good idea to research the background of the firms.
 Check if the firm works with the kind of net worth that you have.
 If possible, get on a call with the firm.
-We encourage everyone reading this to start a conversation with us and discuss anything about wealth management.
+We encourage everyone reading this to start a conversation with us and discuss anything about wealth management in Boston.
 In fact, even if you are already working with an advisor, we still encourage you to talk to us.
 After all, you never know when the grass is greener on the other side.

 Finding a good wealth manager to work with requires some time and effort from your end.
-You can begin by looking at options online.
+You can begin by looking at general information online.
 Use your favorite search engine to find wealth advisors in the Boston and the north-east area.
-Then, visit their websites and check the kind of services that they offer.
+Then, visit their websites and get to know the kind of Boston wealth management services that they offer.
 If you need help with succession or generational planning, then find someone who has expertise in that area.
-If you want someone to also help you with your taxes, then tax planning should also be listed under the services offered.
+If you want tax professionals or legal advice to help you with your taxes, then tax planning should also be listed under the services offered.
 Wealth managers are generally multi-faceted and offer plenty of services depend on your asset classes.

 - Professional Financial Services – Do you have concerns about managing your investments…